 There's no need for "blocks," since you can get the exact number of bytes requested (plus four housekeeping bytes).
 The collection of buffers does not take any more room than it needs to, unless you assign a little extra for each so they can handle a degree of resizing without having to move all the following buffers every time.
-I imagine the re-sizing need is rare, unlike the situation with files.
+I imagine the need to re-size buffers is rare, unlike the situation with files.

 Here's a poor screenshot of a text diagram in the DOS/ANSI characters, showing the arrangement of bytes.
 The diagram shows three buffers allocated; but you can have any number you want as long as it all fits in 32KB.
 (It might work past that, but there's no reason to even check, especially since my current workbench computer only has 16KB of RAM.)
 Again, there's never any fragmentation with this method.

 Each part of a program that uses a buffer should check the buffer's beginning address (at its variable) again anytime there's a chance it got moved.
 As long as multitasking is not preëmptive, it should be ok to keep a buffer's address on the stack for later use if convenient.

 ISRs should not be moving buffers, and in fact they should run and be done faster than a buffer can be created, deleted, or resized.